pnut2357/pnut2357.github.io/_posts/2020-08-09-Data-Crawling-TwitterAPI.md

 </div>

+The tweet text samples from the negative group.
+The text can be neutral or negative.
+Vader seems better for analysis.
 ```python
 words=neg_group.text[6]
 words
 ```

     'Trump is about to cut out the middlemen in pharmaceutical markets.
 This is huge Right after announcing that, he says “So I have a lot of enemies out there, this may be the last time you see me for awhile.”
 Is he saying big pharma is plotting to kill him?'

-The text can be neutral or negative.
-Vader seems better for analysis.

-Let's look at what the user of this guys who wrote above think.
+Let's look at what the user of this guys who wrote above think, using the `wordcloud`.

 ```python
 stopwords = set(STOPWORDS) # pre-defined words to ignore